-Dr. Foulad custom formulates each chemical peel to fit the needs of each patient’s individual skin goals and concerns.
+Choosing the right chemical peel is important.
+What peel is best for you depends the condition you hope to address.
+It also depends on your skin type.
+Dr. Foulad custom formulates each chemical peel to fit the needs of each patient.
+His selection is based on your individual skin goals and concerns.
 Treatment plans can range from a single treatment to a series of treatments spaced out over the course of months.
-Dr. Foulad will personally consult with you before your appointment to determine best treatment plan for you to achieve optimal results unique to you.